EmmanuelaJoy/wildlife-tracker/README.md

 4. As a user i want to be able to modify any details that i may have recorded.
 5. As a user i want to be able to delete any details that i may have recorded.
 6. As a user i want to be able to see all the details of sightings recorded by me and/or other users.

-## Author's Information

-<p>This project was developed by Emmanuela Joy.</p>

-Click on [Emmanuela Joy ](https://github.com/EmmanuelaJoy) to find the link to her Github Site.

 ## Demo